Bismarck-GM/Bismarck-GM/README.md

   <summary>A little bit about me.</summary>
   <br>

-  &nbsp;&nbsp;&nbsp;I'm from Argentina and worked most of my adult life in the Real State business.
+  - I'm from Argentina and worked most of my adult life in the Real State business.
-  Also worked attending customers in all different kinds of business.<br>
+  Also worked attending customers in all different kinds of business.
-  &nbsp;&nbsp;&nbsp;I like to recognize good and bad services.
+  - I like to recognize good and bad services.
 Love feedback about everything, if given positively and honest, better.

-  &nbsp;&nbsp;&nbsp;And like I suppose everybody does I love Life in the most meaningful way of the word.
+  - Like I suppose everybody does I love Life in the most meaningful way of the word.
 I consider every little detail counts.

-  &nbsp;&nbsp;&nbsp;I'm a Drummer 🥁.
+  - 🥁 I'm a Drummer .
 And I think music is essential in everyday life.
 I use to hear a ton of genres, mostly 🎸Heavy-Metal🎸 drove.

+  - 🛰️ Big fan of Space, Astronomy and Rocketry.

-  &nbsp;&nbsp;&nbsp;And lastly, for a couple of years, I've been committed to introspect and add healthy improvements to my life.<br>
+  - And lastly, for a couple of years, I've been committed to introspect and add healthy improvements to my life.
+    - 🏃‍♂️ Jogging/running,
+    - 🏋️ home training (calisthenics),
+    - 🚭 no smoking,
-  &nbsp;&nbsp;&nbsp;Jogging/running, home training (calisthenics), quit smoking 🚭 , and eating healthy.
+    - 🍒 and eating healthy.
 </details>
 <br>
 <details>
 <summary>Why Bismarck?</summary>
 <br>
-Because at the time of building my GitHub account I was hearing 'all day long' a song from Sabaton called Bismarck.
+Because at the time of building my GitHub account I was hearing 'all day long' a [song from Sabaton called Bismarck](https://www.youtube.com/watch?v=n4zAyyh5VLo).

 Also I like WW2 histories and machinery created in which was the world's biggest conflict to date.
 And, Bismarck was a show of what we, as humans, can build.
 It was a real 'monster of the sea', with a ton of issues, but still managed to be an imponent piece of human-created machinery.
 </details>
 <br>

+## I'm currently coursing through [Microverse](https://www.microverse.org/)

 ### Contact Me: